 the power of song.

-These are songs are not artifacts—they still live and breathe because they are still relevant today.
+These songs are not artifacts—they still live and breathe because they are still relevant today.
 We need them as much today as we ever have.
-Please stay in touch and let us know what your thoughts.
+Please stay in touch and let us know your thoughts.

 Banner illustrations courtesy of Wikipedia and the American Institute of Graphic Arts (AIGA) Get Out the Vote Initiative.

-About the Blog and Playlist banner: Cesar Rivera, San Antonio Chapter, AIGA.
+About the Blog banner: By Cesar Rivera, San Antonio Chapter, AIGA.
 Artist statement: The concept of overlaying colors corresponds with ballots piling up in a ballot box and how we all come together to select a candidate.
 CMYK colors are used from the printing process but are used to represent people from all cultures and socio-economic standings.
 The condensed typeface represents the traditionally narrow ballot ticket. ecesarrivera @ecesarrivera